 As a senior leader at a large corporation, I’ve spent a great deal of my time coaching employees, both new and seasoned in their careers.

-I hope to one day use my blog as a platform to provide career coaching advice to both ambitious employees and leaders alike, who are looking for an unbiased opinion on their particular situation.
+I hope to one day use this blog as a platform to provide career coaching advice to both ambitious employees and leaders alike, who are looking for an unbiased opinion on their particular situation.

 Why do I feel I'm in an excellent position to provide this type of advice?